Maintaining your skin’s health requires a partnership between you and your dermatologist. An early and accurate diagnosis makes all the difference.

 - Pilar (scalp) cysts

 Did you know that, on average, you lose 50-100 strands of hair each day?
 The fact is, everyone experiences hair loss, also known as alopecia.
 Hendersonville Dermatology can help you do something about it.
-The first step is a thorough examination by Dr. Cohen.
+The first step is a thorough examination by one of our doctors.
 This includes a detailed evaluation of your medical history and appropriate testing.
 In some cases, hair loss can be reversed through the use of medications, hormone therapy or the successful treatment of primary scalp diseases.

 The most common reason for hair loss, affecting over 80 million men and women in the US, is familial or male/female pattern hair loss.
 Both topical and oral medications have been shown to help, especially when combined with platelet-rich plasma (PRP), a treatment available at Hendersonville Dermatology for appropriate candidates.